I’m normally not a morning person.

 After a tasting of more than a dozen wines — my favorite is another white, a blend of eight grapes called Ingenuity — we relax on the lush grounds of Nederburg’s stately Manor House.
 The gabled, thatch-roof Cape Dutch home was built in 1800 by the winery’s founder.
 Today, it’s a national monument, restaurant and visual icon of the region’s wine industry.

-We sit on outdoor benches, swing from swings in the big trees and sink our feet into the lush lawn as we sip our last glasses of wine before heading back to the city.
+We sit on outdoor benches, relax on swings in the big trees and sink our feet into the lush lawn as we sip our last glasses of wine before heading back to the city.

-Exotic Cape Town is an in-demand location for film shoots and a glamorous vacation destination for celebrities (Meryl Streep has been in town shooting the forthcoming The Giver; Britain’s Prince Harry was spotted shopping there just before Christmas).
+Exotic Cape Town is an in-demand location for film shoots and a glamorous vacation destination for celebrities ( Meryl Streep, Jeff Bridges, Katie Holmes and Taylor Swift were in town recently shooting the forthcoming The Giver; Britain’s Prince Harry was spotted shopping there just before Christmas).

 Luxury hotel bookings in 2013 were up by almost 17 percent over the previous year’s as of August, according to South African Airways’ Sawubona magazine.